UnCoqui/TA100-GitFlowWebsite/5_MakeChangesToWebsite.md

 # Team Website Contribution
 Now you get to make some changes.
 The website has "cards" to display some information for each cohort.
-Each persone will be assigned a cohort number and will only make changes to that "card".
+Each person will be assigned a cohort number and will only make changes to that "card".

 ### 1. Navigate to your folder:
 Open Terminal and navigate to your project folder.
 Make sure to checkout the branch you created earlier and check status - this is important.